-- Review a list of the newest and latest from K12 by clicking here.
-Please note that all mobile applications listed on the website may not be available for all types of mobile devices at this time. - K12 has launched The K12 App this is a great resource for parents, legal guardians and learning coaches, keeping you in the loop starting with your online school search all the way through enrollment to the last day of the school year.
+Please note that all mobile applications listed on the website may not be available for all types of mobile devices. - K12 has launched The K12 App this is a great resource for parents, legal guardians and learning coaches, keeping you in the loop starting with your online school search all the way through enrollment to the last day of the school year.
 For more details, please check www.k12.com/app where all information about capability is stored. - These educational applications are available for purchase and/or download from iTunes and the Android Marketplace. - You may also email mobile@k12.com to make suggestions.